 There are many different reasons that drive the decision behind a single or multi-region architecture.

 These can include building in fault tolerance, disaster recovery, and failover capabilities.
-Architecting your AWS environment to scale quickly by load balancing also forces some businesses to create a multi-region presence.
+Building your Amazon Web Services environment to scale quickly by load balancing also forces some businesses to create a multi-region presence.
 Another reason is to distribute VPCs across regions, to get as near to end users as possible and reduce internet latency.

 Alright so why do I need to create connections between VPCs across regions?

-The volume of requests for inter region AWS VPC peering connections is understandable.
+The volume of requests for inter region Amazon Web Services VPC peering connections is understandable.
 Web services need to exchange data between VPCs in different regions, and they need to do it quickly, securely and reliably.

 One obvious reason is the traditional method of demarcating VPCs based on organizational structure.
 Different departments are allocated different VPCs and their resources are isolated.
 For other departments to be able to access those resources quickly, creating connections between those VPCs is essential.

 Additionally, not all AWS regions are born equal.
-Some AWS resources are not available in certain AWS regions.
-SES and Workspaces are two such examples.
-Customers with EC2 instances in a specific AWS region requiring a service which is not available there, could, in theory, establish a VPC peering connection with a VPC in another region which has the required service.
+Some Amazon Web Services resources are not available in certain Amazon Web Services regions.
+SES and Work spaces are two such examples.
+Customers with EC2 instances in a specific Amazon Web Services region requiring a service which is not available there, could, in theory, establish a VPC peering connection with a VPC in another region which has the required service.

 Application design and architecture also determine VPC peering connections across regions would be required.
 Most applications are designed with the public facing component distributed over many different regions, whereas the database is hosted locally in one region.
 There is Constant communication between the VPCs handling the public facing component and those handling the database.
 As such having a reliable, fast connection between those VPCs will ultimately translate into better performance and an improved end user QOS.